 - At the start, the immigration judge introduces themselves and outlines the purpose of the proceedings.
 The judge may also indicate the type of relief you seek.
 For example, asylum, cancellation of removal, or adjustment of status.

-- The judge will ensure the submission of all necessary documentation and translations to ensure everything is done correctly.
-Your attorney will be given one last chance to update your application and make changes before testimony.
+- The judge will ensure the correct submission of all necessary documentation and translations.
+Your attorney will have one last chance to update your application and make changes before testimony.

-- Attorneys may make opening statements during an immigration hearing in immigration court, although it is not always required.
+- Attorneys may make opening statements during an immigration hearing in immigration court, but it is not always necessary.
 These statements serve as a summary of what they aim to prove in the case.

 - When giving direct testimony, you will provide an account of your situation, history, and the grounds for seeking relief.